 Of the required 21 credit hours, six may be at the 400-level.
 Students may also take graduate electives from outside the college as long as at least nine elective credits are completed within Shidler College.

 In consultation with their advisor, a student may opt to do a research thesis in place of BUS 696 and three elective credits.
 Thesis students enroll in BUS 700 Thesis Research.

 MBA Admission Requirements

-For admission into the MBA graduate programs, Shidler College of Business applicants must take the GMAT within five years prior to applying, have a recommended GPA of 3.0 and at least two years of full-time post-baccalaureate work experience (five years for Executive MBA and Executive MBA-Vietnam applicants).
-Applicants must also submit essays, a Statement of Objective, resume, two letters of recommendation, and as part of the admission decision, candidates may be invited for an interview.
+For admission into the MBA graduate programs, Shidler College of Business applicants must take the GMAT within five years prior to applying, have a recommended GPA of 3.0 and at least two years of full-time post-baccalaureate work experience (five years for Executive MBA, Distance Learning Executive MBA and Health Care Management, and Vietnam Executive MBA applicants).
+Applicants must also submit essays, a statement of objective, resume, two letters of recommendation, and as part of the admission decision, candidates may be invited for an interview.
 Admission is competitive.
 Thus, the college is not always able to admit all qualified applicants.

-Admission requirements for the Master of Accounting programs are found in the "Accounting" section within the Shidler College of Business.
-Admission requirements for the PhD program in International Management are found in the "PhD in International Management" section of this Catalog.
+Admission requirements for the Master of Accounting programs are found in the “Accounting” section within the Shidler College of Business.
+Admission requirements for the PhD program in Business Administration are found in the “PhD in Business Administration” section of this Catalog.

 For detailed information regarding the MBA programs, contact the Shidler College of Business Office of Student Academic Services, 2404 Maile Way #G202, Honolulu, HI 96822; (808) 956-8266; email: firstname.lastname@example.org; or web: www.shidler.hawaii.edu.